-Was Jesus just a compassionate prophet?
-Or, was Jesus God in the flesh?
-Paul warned that many would come and preach “another Jesus whom we have not preached” (2 Corinthians 11:4), and theories about Jesus abound.
+Was Jesus Christ just a compassionate prophet, or was He truly God in the flesh?
+The Apostle Paul warned that many would come and preach “another Jesus whom we have not preached” (2 Corinthians 11:4) and theories about Jesus certainly abound.
 Some professing Christian scholars even claim that Jesus was nothing more than “an exploited peasant with an attitude” (“John Dominic Crossan’s ‘blasphemous’ portrait of Jesus,” CNN.com, February 27, 2011).

 For nearly 2,000 years, people have often ignored the clear teachings of Scripture and preached “another” Jesus.
 But, understanding who Jesus was is vital for anyone who claims to be Christian.
-The Apostle Paul says “Imitate me, just as I also imitate Christ” (1 Corinthians 11:1) and instructs Christians to “live in obedience to Him” (Colossians 2:6, New Living Translation).
-How can we imitate Christ and live in obedience to Him if we do not know who He was?
+Paul taught his brethren to “Imitate me, just as I also imitate Christ” (1 Corinthians 11:1) and instructed Christians to “live in obedience to Him” (Colossians 2:6, New Living Translation).
+How can we imitate Jesus and live in obedience to Him if we do not know who He was?

 Scholars continue to debate over who Jesus really was.
 For example, John Crossan received some press for asserting that Jesus was “an exploited peasant with an attitude” who did no miracles, did not die for humanity’s sins, and didn’t rise from the grave after three days and three nights in the tomb (CNN.com, February 27, 2011).

 In a 1991 book, Crossan argued that Jesus was simply “a wandering preacher” who took the form of the pagan “Cynics,” who themselves were “a crazy wretched lot” who wore tattered cloaks and wore flowing hair (Crossan, Jesus: A Revolutionary Biography).